Menu

 Design & Development

 Once all the data was gathered, we created various wireframes to identify the best layout of our website.
-Since information was the most important, first and foremost, we have sections and categories based on post type: project, research, spotlight, and news.
-Once the wireframes were approved, we searched for a theme that closely resembles the final wireframes to be able to customize it.
-This allows for a stable and usable theme while having the layout the way we envisioned it to look like.
+Since information is the most important, we have sections and categories based on post type: project, research, spotlight, and news.
+Once the wireframes were approved, we searched for a theme that closely resembled the final wireframes to customize it.
+This allows for a stable and usable theme while maintaining the layout as we envisioned it.

-Upon confirmation from the team of a theme to work with, we customized features of the theme.
-Using Divi, it allows us to easily have certain posts only show on specific pages based on the category attached to it.
-I customize the CSS for the header so it's responsive as well as has the needed elements of the westphal logo as per prior requirements from the school.
-Sample posts were made to showcase and populate the website with filler posts to easily show functionality of the website as well as a basic layout of how post should look like when realy content is added.
+Upon confirmation from the team of a theme to work with, we customized the features of the theme.
+Using Divi allows us to easily display certain posts only on specific pages based on the category attached to them.
+I customized the CSS for the header to make it responsive, while also incorporating the necessary elements of the Westphal logo as per the school's prior requirements.
+Sample posts were made to showcase and populate the website with filler posts to easily show the functionality of the website, as well as a basic layout of how posts should look when real content is added.

 Content

-As the website theme is getting finalized functionality wise, I started to fill the website with real and live posts to make sure if various lengths of post displayed correctly.
-I used content from that UXID website as a base since those were the content I have the easiest access to.
+As the website theme is getting finalized functionality-wise, I started to fill the website with real and live posts to make sure that various lengths of posts are displayed correctly.
+I used content from the UXID website as a base, since that was the content I had the easiest access to.
 When those posts were made, I debugged and fixed any issues that were present.
-One that was apparent was when we used accordions for the longer format posts (like case studies) so users don't have to scroll too much.
-By default the first item on the list is open.
-This isn’t ideal as many times the first item of the accordion is too long, defeating the purpose of the content condensing.
+One that was apparent was when we used accordions for the longer format posts (like case studies), so users don't have to scroll too much.
+By default, the first item on the list is open.
+This isn’t ideal, as many times the first item of the accordion is too long, defeating the purpose of the content condensing.
 Once this issue was identified, I added a custom code to the entire theme itself that would allow the first item of any accordion to be closed by default.

-At the current moment, I am almost done cleaning up any issues we have for the website on both desktop and mobile devices, css wise.
-I am in contact with the other departments in gathering posts from their end to start discussing content post plans for once the website is launched.
-Due to a change in job positions at Westphal, before we continue to add more posts, I am putting together an interview session in the early 2022 to interview with the current person in charge to confirm our current plan is still valid in terms of what content we are allowed to post.
+At the current moment, I am almost done cleaning up any issues we have for the website on both desktop and mobile devices, CSS-wise.
+I am in contact with the other departments to gather posts from their end to start discussing content post plans once the website is launched.
+Due to a change in job positions at Westphal, before we continue to add more posts, I am organizing an interview session in early 2022 with the current person in charge to confirm that our current plan remains valid in terms of the content we are allowed to post.

 Conclusion

-Overall I am happy with the progress we made as a team.
-We spent a lot of time with research and development to make sure this website is useful for its users as well as ease to update.
-As we are in the process of adding real content, I firmly believe we are moving at a good pace with the website.
+Overall, I am happy with the progress we made as a team.
+We invested a significant amount of time in research and development to ensure this website is both useful for its users and easy to update.
+As we are in the process of adding real content, we are moving at a good pace with the website.

 Development website: https://drexeldigitalmedia.com/redesign/